Update February 2020:

 While I do have a running list of all the kids who live at SCH and are listed with the adoption advocacy website Reece’s Rainbow, I’d like to expand on these excerpts and give each child their own post.

 Today’s featured ‘Find Me Friday’ kid is: *Sara!

-*Sara is a 14-year-old girl who is waiting for her family to find her! *Sara will age out within the next 2 years!
+*Sara is a 15-year-old girl who is waiting for her family to find her! *Sara will age out in February 2020.
 She desperately needs a family!
 Please share her.

-*Sara is at risk of aging out of international adoption by Americans, due to the fact that age 16 is the upper limit for adoption immigration to the USA.
-This means she has about 2 years for an American family to be matched with her.
+*Sara is at risk of aging out of international adoption by Americans, due to the fact that age 16 is the upper limit for international adoption.
+This means she has less than a year for an American family to be matched with her.
 See note at the bottom of the page if you live in Canada or abroad, as eligible ages vary by country.